 - Wash your hands frequently and thoroughly.

 - Practice social distancing.
 Please keep six feet between people and avoid direct physical contact.
+Wear a cloth face mask when interacting with others or in public spaces such as the grocery store.

 - We all need to work together to flatten the curve and protect the capacity of the health care system to serve those who will suffer with the most severe disease from COVID-19.